jia-xinyu/jia-xinyu.github.io/_projects/1_project.md

     </div>
 </div>

 In the 2015 season, I was responsible for the **mechanical design of suspension uprights**.
-The upright (made of 7075-T6) is the largest aluminium component on Gspeed 2015.
-It connects the wheel hub, whisbone, brake caliper and steering arm to the vehicle, so these components transmit great forces to it (1.5g longitudinal deceleration; 2g lateral acceleration).
-Reliability, strength and light weight are goals we strive for and need to be trade-off during the design process.
+The upright (made of 7075-T6) was the largest aluminium component on Gspeed 2015.
+It connected the wheel hub, whisbone, brake caliper and steering arm to the vehicle, so these components transmitted great forces to it (1.5g longitudinal deceleration; 2g lateral acceleration).
+Reliability, strength and light weight were goals we strived for and needed to be traded off during the design process.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">